Together-Java/ModernJava/src/arrays/array_initializers.md

 ```

-The elements in an initializer do not have to be literals and can also be variables or expressions
+The elements in an initializer do not have to be literals and can also be variables or expressions.
-which evaluate to a value.

 ```java
 int two = 2;